wekillpeople/anti-vm/README.md

 virtual machines running on linux pc(ubuntu gnome 14.04.4) tested up to windows 8.1

-i dont have a mac
+i dont have a mac\n
 not tested vmware fusion**

 #info